blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 == Installation ==

+= System requirements =

+The PHP executable should be in the system PATH so that the plugin can spawn the process used to handle notifications.

+= Installation procedure =

 1. Upload the plugin files to the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Go to "Settings" | "Catenis API Client" to configure the global settings for instantiating the Catenis API client.